ZhenghaoJi/ZhenghaoJi/README.md

 🌱 I’m currently learning computer vision, deep learning.

-👯 ~~I’m going to have an internship in Megvii Research Lab Shanghai this summer@2021Summer.~~
+👯 ~~I’m going to have an internship in Megvii Research Lab Shanghai this summer@2021Summer, Shanghai, China.~~

-👯 I’m happy to join Sensetime as Large Model R&D Engineer in basemodel group of Sensetime Reseach Lab@2022 Spring.
+👯 ~~I’m happy to join Sensetime as Large Model R&D Engineer in basemodel group of Sensetime Reseach Lab@2022 Spring, Shanghai, China.~~

+👯 I’m a Full-time Reseacher @Large Model in Basemodel group of Sensetime Reseach Lab@2022-2023, Shanghai, China.

-⚡ Interests in Edge Detection and Semantic tasks.
+~~⚡ Interests in Edge Detection and Semantic tasks. ~~ ⚡ Interests in Object Detection Based on DETR and Backbone Designing Based on CNN&SA.

+📫 How to contact me: jizhenghao@sensetime.com
 📫 How to contact me: zhenghaoji828@gmail.com